What is unique about Greenacres Primary Academy?

 How do we ensure teachers extend and challenge learning in all years and subjects?

-- We have developed the 5 phase lesson
+- We have developed the 5-part lesson model.

 - We always have a reading project on the go!

 - Staff use research projects annually, to improve the quality of education.

 - We use EEF research as a basis for everything we do.

 - Learning walks are a regular feature of the school day.